 How about Fluent Bit

+EFK stack (Elasticsearch, Fluentd and Kibana) on Kubernetes is a natural choice for ELK users.
 Fluentd is a CNCF project created for integration with Kubernetes.
 It is good alternative to enterprise solution such as Splunk.
 There are lots of plugins supported and articles on configuration.
 While developing a solution I had to spend time reading the input plugin documentations.